Checking your CPD summary

 The checking process

-We are now checking all summaries and have developed what we believe is a fair process to ensure we engage with each registrant and allow them every opportunity to show us how their CPD meets the CPD requirements.
+We now check a percentage of summaries and have developed what we believe is a fair process to ensure we engage with each registrant and allow them every opportunity to show us how their CPD meets the CPD requirements.

 What we look for when we are looking through CPD record summaries.